Web design needs SEO and vice versa - How easy it is to achieve more visibility and traffic

 Web design, as mentioned several times, is not only about the aesthetics, but also about structure.
 And on a website there are a lot of different structures that should be taken into account so that the website also ranks on the search engine.

 It's important to follow a structure because the visitor is most likely landing on your website for the first time - a new environment in which they need to find their way around.
-If the visitor can't find his way around, he will quickly leave the site and not notice your content and design - but we want to achieve the opposite.
+If the visitor doesn't find his way around, he will quickly leave the site and won't notice your content and design - but we want to achieve the opposite.
 The motto is therefore: the more logically and clearly the page is structured, the better the search engine optimization will succeed.
 It is possible to distinguish different structures on the website, each of which follows different rules:

 The menu structure describes the structure of the various service pages of the website among themselves.
 To explain the menu structure more clearly, we will again use our example.